ToyotaResearchInstitute/trikart_labjack/README.md

-Author: Yujun Lai (yujun.lai@uts.edu.au)
+Author: Velin Dimitrov (velin.dimitrov@tri.global)

 # Purpose
-This is a ros package which is used for the LabJack T7 DAQ.
-Currently it's used for collecting EMG data using the Delsys 8-Channel Bagnoli System.
-The default values for the driver are catered towards USB connection for the T7, but it can be changed easily to incorporate other methods (Ethernet, Wifi) and devices in LabJack (T4 series).
+This is a ROS package forked from the UTS-CAS/labjack_ros_driver repository to support the LabJack devices on the TRIKart platform.

 # Dependencies
+The package has been successfully tested on a NVIDIA Xavier NX with the LJM Library.
+The Xavier NX requries the Linux aarch64 version of the LJM Installer and works with Jetpack 4.6.

 For this to work, you do require the LabJack proprietary libraries LJM which can be obtained at: https://labjack.com/support/software/api/ljm